Introduction to the Counseling Process

 What is counseling?
 How is it different from just talking to my friends, family or other people who work at my college?

-Counseling takes place in the context of a helping relationship in which the counselor and the client work together to resolve a problem, change behavior or foster personal growth and awareness.
+Counseling takes place in the context of a helping relationship in which you and your counselor work together to resolve a problem, change behavior, or foster personal growth and awareness.

 Although you may have a number of helping relationships with friends or family the counseling relationship is different in a number of ways: